 My mother’s bathroom had a long hallway at the entrance.
-She had to take about 8 steps from the bathroom doorway before she got to her sink – so we installed a long grab bar along that wall to help her maintain her balance and make it safely into and out of the bathroom.
+She had to take about 12 steps from the bathroom doorway before she got to her sink.

 Read on for more details about the best areas to install grab bars in a bathroom setting and of course, information on the grab bar installation process.

 Placement Of Grab Bars Around The Toilet